BEAR Implant

 The BEAR Implant has the same potential medical/surgical complications as other orthopedic surgical procedures, including ACL reconstruction.
 These include the risk of re-tear, infection, knee pain, meniscus injury and limited range of motion.
 You should discuss your individual symptoms, diagnosis and treatment with their surgeon.

-If you’ve injured your ACL, speak to your physician today to see if you might be a good candidate for
+If you’ve injured your ACL, speak to one of our physicians today to see if you might be a good candidate for BEAR Implant.